amrit0313/amrit0313/README.md

-- 👋 Hi, I’m @amrit0313
+- 👋 Hey! its Amrit
-- 👀 I’m interested in web development
+- 👀 web developer
-- 🌱 I’m currently learning computer engineering
+- 🌱 currently studying computer engineering
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me